 It is an unfortunate accident of history – insofar as we may speak of accidents, when all things are guided in their providential design by a good and provident God – that today’s feast is connected with one of the more scandalous events in the history of the Church, the massacre that goes by the name of this Apostle, which he would have abhorred.

-It is thus that we should see the massacre on this day – one of those historical cudgels with which to beat the Catholic Church.
-On August 24th, 1572, a momentous wedding took place – Margaret of Valois, daughter of Queen Catherine de Medici, the Mother of the King, and sister of the King, Charles IX, was to marry the handsome.
+It is thus that we should see the massacre on this day – one of those historical cudgels with which many beat the Catholic Church.
+On August 24th, 1572, a momentous wedding took place – Margaret of Valois, sister of the French King, Charles IX, daughter of the powerful Catherine de Medici, was set to marry the handsome.
 Bourbon prince, Henry of Navarre.
-Now, Henry was a Huguenot – the term for a French Calvinist.
+Now, Henry was a Protestant Huguenot – the term for a French Calvinist.

-The effect, hence, was opposite to what Catherine hoped, and the Catholics in Paris – a city then staunchly attached to and protective of the Faith, thought that the Huguenot elite, concentrated in great numbers in the capital city for the nuptials, would take the opportunity to launch a dastardly surprise attack.
+The effect, alas, was opposite to what Catherine hoped, and the Catholics in Paris – a city then staunchly attached to and protective of the Faith, thought that the Huguenot elite, concentrated in great numbers in the capital city for the upcoming nuptials, would take the opportunity to launch a dastardly surprise attack upon them.
+Perhaps, perhaps not.

 Whatever the details – and you may read of them at length, but caveat lector – not long after midnight in the early morning of this day, the bells struck Matins, and Catholics began massacring what Huguenots they could find, beginning with Admiral Coligny, their leader, and proceeding from there; the slaughter continued for days, and the number of dead unknown, but estimated at least in the thousands, men, women and children.